WeTeam/WeBlog/how to build.md

 In addition to building the project and deploying the files, you must also restore the WeBlog Sitecore items.

 1. Copy the `data\serialization` folder to the `data` folder of the Sitecore instance.
-1. If using a Sitecore version with RDB (Sitecore 7.5+), copy the folders from inside the `master-rdb-additional` folder into the `master` folder.
+1. If using Sitecore version 8.2 or higher:
+11. Copy the folders from inside the `master sc8.2+` folder into the `master` folder.
+11. Delete the following `item` file from the serialization folder: `master\sitecore\system\Workflows\WeBlog Comments\Created\Submit\Email Entry Author.item`
 1. Access the Serialization utility page `/sitecore/admin/serialization.aspx`.
 1. Select the `core` and `master` databases
 1. Click the `Update {core, master} databasees` button.